transmission/transmission/docs/Editing-Configuration-Files.md

  * **script-torrent-done-filename:** String (default = "") Path to script.
  * **script-torrent-done-seeding-enabled:** Boolean (default = false) Run a script when a torrent is done seeding.
 Environmental variables are passed in as detailed on the [Scripts](./Scripts.md) page
  * **script-torrent-done-seeding-filename:** String (default = "") Path to script.
- * **torrent-added-verify-mode:** String ("fast", "full", default: "fast") Whether newly-added torrents' local data should be fully verified when added, or wait and verify them on-demand later.
-See [#2626](https://github.com/transmission/transmission/pull/2626) for more discussion.
  * **utp-enabled:** Boolean (default = true) Enable [Micro Transport Protocol (µTP)](https://en.wikipedia.org/wiki/Micro_Transport_Protocol)

 #### Peers